 The answer: Suica/Pasmo

 These are cards that cost about 500yen($5) and can work as prepaid tickets.
 You scan it over the ticketing sensor and it automatically deducts yours fare amount from your card.
 The sensors can go through wallets and even small purses.
-You can use these for all ticketing booths that have a scanner.(Metro, JR, Keio, Odakyu)
+You can use these for all ticketing booths that have a scanner.(Metro, JR, Keio, Odakyu) Be careful not to go too quickly otherwise it won't scan and than at the next station you will have to speak with the counter person to fix your card.

 I would like to state that SUICA is better than PASMO.
 Suica is with the JR system and Pasmo is with Keio and Metro.
 Suica is more than just prepaid tickets for trains and buses.